 In addition, your own auto insurance policy may be an option for obtaining compensation.
 If you opted for Med Pay, you might recover for reasonable, necessary medical costs.
 Motorists who purchase uninsured or underinsured motorist coverage (UM/UIM) might also seek amounts for medical treatment, lost wages, and pain and suffering under their own insurance policy even if the at-fault driver involved in the hit and run is never found.
 Unless you specifically waived UM/UIM, your policy may include this coverage.

 Our Oakland Car Accident Lawyers Will Assist with Your Remedies

 If you were hurt in a hit and run, it is critical to get legal help with the complicated process.
 To learn more, please contact Venardi Zurada, LLP to schedule a complimentary case review regarding your options.
-We can meet with you at our offices in Oakland, Orinda, or Redding, CA to discuss strategies for recovering compensation.
+We can meet with you at our offices in Oakland or Walnut Creek, CA to discuss strategies for recovering compensation.